$200 Million Decision For Johnson Creek Vapor

 For now, however, 99% of all vape businesses are in jeopardy of closing due to the FDA’s regulations.
 This will means hundreds, if not thousands, of jobs lost across the country.
 States will also lose revenue from taxing vape products, leaving taxpayers to make up the difference in those state budgets.

 The FDA regulations and the PMTAs are placing an undue burden on a flourishing market that has proof it is helping smokers to quit their bad habits.
 By continuing to press for more taxation and unbelievably high application fees, the agency is snuffing out an entire industry without a rational reason that is supported by science.
-In the process of doing so, the FDA is also proving to the American people that it either does not understand, or refuses to understand, the necessity of vaping in a world where over a billion people each year die from smoking-related causes.
+In the process of doing so, the FDA is also proving to the American people that it either does not understand, or refuses to understand, the necessity of vaping in a world where over a billion people will die from smoking-related causes.

 While this publication firmly believes that the Trump administration could reverse the actions of the FDA, it remains to be seen if it will act in order to preserve an American industry under threat of extinction.
 The next step that Congress and the new administration can take is to pass the Cole-Bishop Amendment and begin a dialogue with the vape industry in order to save the jobs it has created.
 Until then, all the vape community can do is wait.